pjmorenoa/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-First, loading some libraries here.
+*First, loading some libraries here.*

 ```r
 library(dplyr)
 library(tidyr)
 ```
+Show any code that is needed to:

+* Load the data

-Reading the data, creating a data frame table
+*Reading the data, creating a data frame table*

 ```r
 act <- read.csv("activity.csv")